sudoparsa/content-management-system/README.md

 #### Instructions to connect the project to postgresql database

+1. clone the project

-1. install psycopg2 library using
+1. install requirements using
 `
-$ pip install psycopg2
+$ pip install -r requirements.txt
 `
 1. install postgresql